Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 He doubled down later in another post with the following:

 > **[Lorne Lanning:](https://twitter.com/lorne_lanning/status/1823445684311482849)** I want to emphasize that while I've been a driving force, it's truly been a team effort, with many talented people contributing to the IP in incredible ways.
 I don’t feel the age; I feel like I’m just getting started!
 Hopefully we will be able to share some new things soon!

+## Sherry McKenna's (not-)Retirment

+**Update (March 9th, 2025):** On February 28th, 2025 Sherry McKenna commented the following under a Reddit post, causing many fans great alarm:

+> **[Sherry McKenna:](https://reddit.com/r/oddworld/comments/1izyxbp/question_about_oddworld_inhabitants_and_fan_games/mfbelnp/)** Can you reach out and get approval.
+Not sure whom you deal with.
+But I’m sure it will be ok but if you could check with whoever ever you’re in contact with… **I’m retired or I would do it.** Thx

+Taking the comment at face value, fans [started speculating](https://reddit.com/r/oddworld/comments/1j3fb1i/sherry_is_retired_lorne_is_semiretired_and/) what such a sudden retirement could mean for the series and what would happen next.
+However, a few days later on the 4th of March, a user claiming to be Holly Newman, posted the following:

+> **[Confident_Throat_223](https://reddit.com/r/oddworld/comments/1j3fb1i/sherry_is_retired_lorne_is_semiretired_and/mg15mc1/)**: Ha,ha,ha!
+Sherry has a good sense of humor.
+Her idea of retired is that she doesn’t work 60 hour work weeks anymore, I communicate with her about business pretty much daily so I know she is NOT retired.
+As for Lorne, I would say he is still a bit of a Type A worker and personally I wish he took more breaks, but that guy loves his work.
+Forever Odd—Holly

+This was soon followed by another comment from McKenna:

+> **[Sherry McKenna](https://reddit.com/r/oddworld/comments/1izyxbp/question_about_oddworld_inhabitants_and_fan_games/mgmld1t/)** I’m not really retired retired.
+But I bet it would be fun.
+I just love OW and the story.
+I especially like when folks “get” how it applies.
+Anyway.
+Basically when I said I was retired, I was just basically lazy. 😵

 ## Conclusion